-Use of constant negative bleed is recommended for most applications because it improves the linearity of the charge pump, leading to lower noise and spurious than if the negative bleed is left off.
+Use of constant negative bleed is recommended for most applications because it improves the linearity of the charge pump leading to lower noise and spurs than leaving negative bleed off.
 To enable negative bleed, write 1 to BL9 (Bit DB29), and to disable negative bleed, write 0 to BL9 (Bit DB29).

-Use negative bleed only when operating in fractional-N mode, that is, FRAC1 = FRAC2 = 0.
+Use negative bleed only when operating in fractional-N mode, that is, FRAC1 or FRAC2 is not equal to 0.
 Do not use negative bleed for f{PFD} greater than 100 MHz.